WindowMap/WindowMap/README.md

 # WindowMap

 A fast window picker for macOS.
-Organize windows into contexts and workspaces, switch between them instantly with keyboard, mouse, or trackpad.
+Organize windows into contexts (tabs) and workspaces (columns), switch between them quickly with keyboard, mouse, or trackpad.

 ![WindowMap picker](Docs/screenshot.png)

 ## Why

 You have 20+ windows open across multiple projects.
 Cmd+Tab cycles apps, not windows.
 Cmd+` cycles windows within an app but without context.
 Mission Control is a wall of thumbnails.
-WindowMap groups your windows by context and workspace — you see only what matters, and switch in a few keystrokes.
+WindowMap organizes your windows in contexts and workspaces that makes sense to you and let you switch in a few keystrokes.

 ## How it works